 I lead and oversee projects in the Scarpa Athlete Mentorship Initiative, a program to connect and engage the SCARPA Athlete team with accomplished athletes from historically marginalized communities aspiring to take their sport or career to the next level.
 I and work with staff to offer meaningful insight and develop strategic direction of future programs.

-- Education: I earned my bachelor’s of science degree in Biological Psychology at the University of California, Davis in 2013, then was a research technician at the California National Primate Research Center until I joined the Kinzig research group at Purdue University in 2016.
-I earned my master’s of science degree in Dr. Kinzig’s lab in 2018 and continued on to become a doctoral candidate and continue my research.
+I earned my bachelor’s of science in Biological Psychology at the University of California, Davis in 2013, then was a research technician at the California National Primate Research Center until I joined the Kinzig research group at Purdue University in 2016.
+I earned my master’s of science in Dr. Kinzig’s lab in 2018 and continued on to earn my doctorate in neuroscience & behavior.

 My master’s thesis work explored the therapeutic potential of ketogenic diets in response to chronic stress, as it has been hypothesized to improve mental health.
 Follow up experiments were conducted to understand the behavioral and neuroendocrine changes of individuals that consume diets high in fat and sugar, then switch to a ketogenic diet as a therapeutic intervention.
 We found that the benefits of consuming a ketogenic diet may be sex-specific, such that positive effects on females are contingent upon ketosis.

 My dissertation work is in understanding how diets high in fat and sugar alter the blood-brain barrier in brain areas commonly associated with diet-induced neurocognitive deficits.
 I am using immunohistochemistry and immunofluorescent imaging to analyze blood-brain barrier disruption and neuroimmune mechanisms in male and female rats of different ages.